 At one end of this hall-like space stands a wall on top of which stands a stone sculpture.
 It has been so much rubbed that you can hardly see anything.
 The beauty of the sculpture though is that you can still make out that it is the same Maya Devi sculpture that you have seen elsewhere.
-The stone called nativity sculpture dominates this room.
+The stone called the nativity sculpture dominates this room.
 Buddhist believe that the sculpture has been flattened by the touch of the devotees who worshiped it for ages.

 Archaeologists call it nativity sculpture – the sculpture that depicts the native tale.
-Chronologically, it dates to 4th CE.
+Chronologically, it dates to the 4th CE.
 However, excavations have revealed some pre-Mauryan era bricks that are massive in size – strengthening the evidence that this is indeed the place of Buddha’s birth.

 In fact, the size and texture of the bricks in this chamber are intriguing.
 You wonder what makes them stay as it is after so many years.
 Pale orange in color they are in different sizes and shapes.
-I wonder if the difference in size is because they come from different ages or is it because different sizes were commissioned for different purposes.
+I wonder if the difference in size is because they come from different ages or if is it because different sizes were commissioned for different purposes.

 Usually, there is a queue to have a glance at the marker stone.
-I was fortunate that both the times when I visited it, there were hardly any people and I could spend a few minutes at the place.
+I was fortunate that both times when I visited it, there were hardly any people and I could spend a few minutes at the place.

 Ashoka Pillar at Lumbini Garden

 The Ashoka pillar stands at the back wall of the Maya Devi Temple.
 The inscription on the stone in Pali says that Ashoka himself visited Lumbini and got the pillar erected.
 It says – ‘Hida Budhe Jate Shakyamuniti‘ meaning Shakyamuni Buddha was born here.
-It also mentions that since Lumbini is the birthplace of Lord Buddha, the taxes of the Lumbini village were reduced to 8th part only.
+It also mentions that since it is the birthplace of Lord Buddha, the taxes of the village were reduced to the 8th part only.

 Pushkarni or the Sacred Pond

 On the side of the Maya Devi Temple is the sacred pond.
-This is the pond in which Maya Devi took bath at the time of Siddhartha’s birth.
+This is the pond in which Maya Devi took a bath at the time of Siddhartha’s birth.
 This makes it a sacred place for followers of Buddha.
 The present pond is, of course, a recent construction.